Make a First Impression That Counts

 An employer in banking will often have particular requirements for qualifications and experience.
 Your covering letter should make it clear that you have the necessary training and expertise for the role.
 Don't forget to include any relevant technical expertise you have, such as proficiency in relevant software packages.

 If a new business role is your next career move, you need a strong covering letter.
-Show the hiring manager that you’ve done your homework: be specific about your qualifications and relevant professional experience.
+Show the hiring manager that you’ve done your homework - be specific about your qualifications and relevant professional experience.
 Make a powerful statement about your potential contributions to the company's goals.

 As a consultant you’ve been involved in many successful projects.
-Impress your new employer by highlighting the top 2 in your cover letter.
+Impress your new employer by highlighting the top two in your cover letter.
 Demonstrate that you can communicate effectively with a wide range of internal and external stakeholders, and that you achieve stellar results.

 Key things a recruiter will be looking for in a customer service covering letter are: a positive and hardworking attitude, patience, and experience in dispute resolution.
 Be sure to highlight an example of these skills in action in your cover letter.
 Short on experience?
 Express your enthusiasm for working with people.